JenishBabu/8-Week-SQL-Challenge/Week-3/B.Data Analysis Questions.md

 ***

-### 4.What is the customer count and percentage of customers who have churned rounded to 1 decimal place?
+### What is the customer count and percentage of customers who have churned rounded to 1 decimal place?

 ```sql
 SELECT